 Your first session.

-1. Start with an intro session.
+1. Start with an Intro Session.
 Not all fitness regimes should be treated the same and not all Pilates practices are alike.
-Whether you are brand new to Pilates or just starting to with an intro session to learn how we tackle the Pilates method and helping your conquer your fitness and wellness goals.
-During the 30-minute session, we will find out a little about your physical history and your relationship to exercise and get you moving to better recommend which of our services is right for you. best recommendations for you and your goals.
+Whether you are brand new to Pilates or have been practicing for years, we would like to introduce you to our take on the method while also assessing your movement so we can better recommend which of our services/programs is right for you. best recommendations for you and your goals.
 Classes are not always the best place to start, we have Introductory Private Sessions to help you ease your way into a class setting.
 Our paramount goal is to keep you safe and make you feel successful at every step of your Pilates journey.
 We are invested in your success.
 Request a 30-minute intro session by clicking here.

 3. Be prepared to lie down.
 Who doesn't like that?
 Many Pilates exercises are done supine (on your back).
 Working supine can help decompress your joints and discover new ways to access your ALL of your muscles (not just the big ones you've been relying on).
 For our pregnant women or friends that cannot lie flat, we offer a foam wedge which keeps you at a small incline for your comfort.

-4. Pilates seems weird!
+4. Pilates seems weird.
 Hey- you guessed it!
-Pilates can seem a little weird for the first several sessions.
-We are taking you through movements you’ve probably never done on equipment you are not used to.
-It is very common to not “feel” many of the sensations we are describing at first, you’re brain is being overloaded with sensory information at the beginning.
-Once you begin to learn the method and understand the patterns that repeat themselves, you will be able to process information more efficiently and being to “feel” or understand the movements.
+Pilates can seem a little “weird” for the first several sessions.
+We are taking you through movements you’ve probably never done, on apparatus you are not used to.
+It is very common to not “feel” many of the sensations we are describing at first because your brain is being overloaded with sensory information at the beginning.
+Once you begin to learn the method and understand the patterns that repeat themselves, you will be able to process information more efficiently which can result in being to “feel” or understand the movements better.
 Questions?
 Never hesitate to ask your instructor.
 Pilates is seriously our favorite topic and we love to share it with you.

 5. No mat needed.
 We provide all the equipment you need.
 Bring your grip socks, some water and a smile!

 6. How do I get there?
 We have ample parking located behind Railroad Square in Suite 140.
 You may enter through the back door of the building between 9am and 6pm, and through our front door located on Santa Barbara Ave at any time during our regular business hours.
 There are directories located on site if you get lost.

 7. What if I have questions?
 Currently, we are only at the studio for our appointments and will not be available to assist walk-in clients with questions or concerns.
 Please email email@example.com or call us at (805) 996-0677 so we can promptly assist you.